relliky/Tais_Home_Assistant_Config/python_templates/README.md

 14. Move shared message helpers into their own module.
 15. Move occupancy state machine generation into its own module.
 16. Move small entity declaration builders into their own module.
+17. Move configured entity filtering into its own module.

 Recommended next steps: